Social Icons

 What a classic.

-The English Patient is a romantic drama based on a novel of the same name by Sri Lankan-Canadian writer Michael Ondaatje.
-The movie is one you have to make sure you see.
-It is set before and during World War II, the movie tells a story via series of flashback, which in turns merges with the present events of how this patient wound up in the monastery.
+The English Patient is a romantic drama based on the novel of the same name by Sri Lankan-Canadian writer Michael Ondaatje.
+This is a movie you have to make sure you see.
+Set before and during World War II, the film tells its story through a series of flashbacks, which merge with the present events of how the patient ended up in the monastery.

-Here is a movie that will thrill you in the screenplay; there is never a dull moment on screen.
-Each scene unfolds more about the mystery and in turns draws you in to want to see how it will all link up.
-It was nominated for 12 Academy Awards and it took home 9, including Best Picture (It also won Best Motion Picture – Drama in the Golden Globes Awards and Best Film in the BAFTA Awards) and Best Director for the late Anthony Minghella.
+This is a movie that will thrill you with its screenplay—there’s never a dull moment on screen.
+Each scene unfolds more of the mystery, drawing you in and making you want to see how it all connects.
+It was nominated for 12 Academy Awards and won 9, including Best Picture (it also won Best Motion Picture – Drama at the Golden Globes and Best Film at the BAFTA Awards) and Best Director for the late Anthony Minghella.

-The movie is about an English patient (Ralph Fiennes) during World War II; he was in a monastery badly burnt and was being tended to by a nurse named Hana (Juliette Binoche).
-The mystery about this patient is that he speaks fluent English and seems to know practically all songs, but refuses to disclose his name saying he has forgotten.
+The movie follows an English patient (Ralph Fiennes) during World War II.
+He’s badly burned and being cared for by a nurse named Hana (Juliette Binoche) in a monastery.
+The mystery surrounding this patient is that he speaks fluent English and seems to know practically every song, but he refuses to reveal his name, claiming he’s forgotten it.

-There at the monastery with them is a man who calls himself a thief (Willem Dafoe), he is hunting for a man that he knew before the war began who he believes betrayed him to the Germans.
+Also at the monastery is a man who calls himself a thief (Willem Dafoe).
+He’s hunting for someone he knew before the war, a man he believes betrayed him to the Germans.

-While lying on the bed unable to move around anymore, the English patient starts to have flashbacks about his life before the war, the woman he fell in love with and the predicament that led to them being together.
+While lying in bed, unable to move, the English patient begins to have flashbacks about his life before the war—the woman he fell in love with and the events that led to their relationship.
+The flashbacks and the thief’s investigations all lead to one question: “Who is this English patient, and how did he get so badly burned?”

-The movie was both a critical and commercial success in 1996, making almost 10 times its 27 million production cost.
-One thing you will also appreciate in this movie is the cinematography, the movie boasts of the best of the best in cinematography; from plane scenes to the desert scenery it is all just wonderful.
+The movie was both a critical and commercial success in 1996, earning nearly 10 times its $27 million production budget.
+One thing you’ll also appreciate is the cinematography.
+The film boasts some of the best cinematography out there, from the plane scenes to the breathtaking desert scenery—it’s all wonderful.

-If you are like me that waited this long to even consider watching this film, then like me you are just delaying the experience of one of the best romantic drama that there is.
+If you’re like me and waited this long to even consider watching this film, then you’re just delaying the experience of one of the best romantic dramas out there.

 0 comments: